Our Services

 Helpful Resources

-There are several factors to consider.
-Rule resistance alone rarely equals ASPD; true ASPD generally requires being 18 or older, a long-standing pattern of harming or exploiting others with little remorse, and conduct problems before age 15, while pushback can instead come from autonomy needs, ADHD, trauma, stress, or nonconformity.
+Rule resistance alone rarely indicates Antisocial Personality Disorder (ASPD).
+A true ASPD diagnosis typically requires being 18 or older, a long-standing pattern of harming or exploiting others with little remorse, and documented conduct problems before age 15.
+Pushback against rules can stem from many other sources, including autonomy needs, ADHD, trauma, chronic stress, or simple nonconformity.

-For next steps, see a clinician for a full evaluation, consider therapy and stress-focused supports, and seek urgent care if safety is at risk; crucial nuances, red flags, and treatment options you may want to weigh are detailed below.
+Next steps: schedule a full evaluation with a licensed clinician, consider therapy and stress-focused supports, and seek urgent care if safety is at risk.
+Red flags, nuances, and treatment options are detailed below.

 Let's walk through what ASPD actually is, why your brain might reject rules, and what expert-backed medical next steps make sense.